Home » Hostile Work Environments and Workplace Harassment » What is a Hostile Work Environment?

 Similarly, a white employee can file a case if racial slurs targeting other groups create a toxic environment.

 You might be wondering how to prove a hostile work environment.
-Contact an employment lawyer to find out if you have a case.
+Contact an employment lawyer to find out if you have a case and learn more about how to win a hostile work environment lawsuit.

 How to prove a hostile work environment